 Charity registration: FAQs

-We would strongly encourage anyone who would like information on charity registration to refer to one of our guidance documents, which include:
+Anyone who would like information on registration is encouraged in the first instance to refer to our guidance documents, which are available on our website:

 - Registering as a charity in Northern Ireland guidance.